Share:

 When large dataset imbalances are present, models can achieve apparently stellar performance just by predicting everything as the majority outcome.
 For example, with a dataset that contains 99% legitimate transactions, such a model would have an accuracy of 99%.
 Great, right?
 Unfortunately not!

-When the imbalance is taken into account, this becomes much less impressive when the real value is incorrectly identifying the transactions that were fraudulent.
-(For the curious, more appropriate metrics to look at in this case are precision and recall)
+When the data imbalance is taken into account, this becomes much less impressive when the real value is incorrectly identifying the transactions that were fraudulent.
+(For the curious, more appropriate metrics to look at in this case are precision and recall).

 Traditional Dataset Rebalancing Techniques